AlanJolly-1/pscpyq-site/TERMS_OF_SERVICE.md

 Your use of those services is also subject to their respective terms and privacy policies.
 We are not responsible for third-party outages, policy changes, or actions outside our reasonable control.

-## 11. Privacy
+## 11. Privacy and data compliance

 Our [Privacy Policy](./PRIVACY_POLICY.md) explains what data we collect and how we use it.
-By using PSC PYQ you also agree to that policy.
+Our [Data Compliance](./DATA_COMPLIANCE.md) document describes your rights (including under India's DPDP Act), retention, and security practices.
+By using PSC PYQ you also agree to those documents.

 ## 12. Account deletion and termination